 The first attempt to put a new shopping centre on site in 1993 was approved by a planner against the wishes of Bournemouth Borough Council: objectors feared that the centre could deal a major blow to retailers in the town centre and the suburbs as Boscombe and Winton but the construction project finally took off the ground and on 27 October 2003, following a major redevelopment of the site, the new centre rising on a 41 acre site -the equivalent of 16 football pitches-opened to the public with the name of Castlepoint Shopping Park.

 Construction of the centre, took over two years and cost some £275 million.
 The first stores to open where B&Q, Sainsbury’s Asda, M&S, GAP, Next WH Smith, the largest in the region along with Clarks, River Island and Argos.

-More than 1000 keen shopper greeted the opening at the cut of the ribbon and 1500 balloons were realised in the sky.
+More than 1000 keen shoppers greeted the opening at the cut of the ribbon and 1500 balloons were released in the sky.

 “ If we wanted to shop in big store we had to travel to Southampton or farther but now we have a huge development right at our doorstep: that’s exciting!” said Alison Caswell 33 then from Christchurch

 “This is a tremendous day for Bournemouth and Dorset” said Graham Whateley Chairman of Castlemore Securities, “I have been working on this for eight years and it is a great day for me personally and for the company”

 “People have been worried about Castlepoint but I know Castlepoint will be a good thing for Bournemouth.
 If people come to Castlepoint rather than Hedge End or Gunwharf Quays then it has got to be good for the town and our economy, the centre has created 2500 new jobs” commented another shopper present at the cut of the ribbon.